 This is a Generation 4 Intel CPU, so it is a bit dated, however, I don’t seem to have serious issues of lack of processing ability.

 Only 16 GB of RAM.
-Actually, I am surprised that is the not enough, really.
+Actually, I am surprised that it is not enough.
 I have pushed it from time to time and another 8 or 16 GB would have been great but that is not a possibility in this sized package.

 No Thunderbolt or USB-C ports.
 Granted, I have nothing that requires USB-C bus access but if it had at least 1 port, that would make it much greater.